rsrchen/ecs129-project/README.md

 Emily Cheng - programming, report writing
 Daniel Cardenas - programming, report writing

-## ^^^ Wait, what's that?
-Report writing?
+## Report
-Yes.
+You may have noticed credit for "report writing" in the previous section.
 We wrote a report on this program for ECS 129 - Computational Structural Bioinformatics.
 Took the class winter quarter 2022 with [Professor Patrice Koehl](https://www.cs.ucdavis.edu/~koehl/index.html), who I think is a great person and a very passionate instructor.
 I'll add a link to [the report](http://www.example.com) as soon as possible.